South-East Under 21A Football Championship

 The South East Cork Under-21 A Football Championship is an annual Gaelic football competition organised by the Carrigdhoun Board of the Gaelic Athletic Association since 1966 for Under-21 Gaelic football teams in the southeastern region of County Cork, Ireland.

 The title has been won at least once by 8 different clubs.
 The all-time record-holders are Valley Rovers, who have won a total of 21 titles.

-Kinsale are the title-holders after defeating Carrigaline by 2-17 to 1-12 in the 2025 championship final.
+Carrigaline are the title-holders after defeating Valley Rovers by 2-15 to 1-16 in the 2026 championship final.